ginfante/ginfante/README.md

 - In-context learning

-- Zero-to-few-shot Intelligent Document Processing
+- Zero-to-few-shot for pretty much any NLP task I can think of

 - RAG Applications